International Business (MA)

 The Walker School of Business & Technology is accredited by the Accreditation Council for Business Schools and Programs (ACBSP) for BS, BA, MBA, MA, MS, and doctoral programs in the Business and Management departments.

-1. Graduates can demonstrate foundation knowledge in the functional areas of a global/international business.
+- Graduates can demonstrate foundation knowledge in the functional areas of a global business.

-2. Graduates can analyze the complexities of global/international businesses.
+- Graduates can analyze the complexities of global businesses.

-- Graduates can identify cultural aspects, and explain how culture effects the business environment in global regions.
+- Graduates can identify cultural aspects, and infer how culture affects the business environment in global regions.

 - Graduates can apply administrative and managerial theories as they relate to problem solving in the global business context.